Where to find a taste of Scandinavian culture in London

 Jessica Chastain plays Nora in A Doll's House

-Norwegian playwright Henrick Ibsen (1828 – 1906) is remembered as one of the founders of modernism and a father of realism, but many of his plays were also ahead of their time.
-Because of this, his works continue to be regularly adapted: this last year alone has seen West End revivals of Rosmersholm, The Wild Duck and Peer Gynt.
+Norwegian playwright Henrik Ibsen (1828-1906) is remembered as one of the founders of modernism and a father of realism, but many of his plays were also ahead of their time.
+Because of this, his works continue to be regularly adapted: 2019 alone saw West End revivals of Rosmersholm, The Wild Duck and Peer Gynt.

 This is followed, in June, by Jamie Lloyd's starry production of A Doll’s House at the Playhouse Theatre, with Golden-Globe winner Jessica Chastain in the role of Nora.
 This time the text is in the capable hands of Irish playwright and esteemed adaptor Frank McGuinness.
 Take your pick – or book tickets to both – to see why Ibsen’s masterpiece continues to resonate today.